Electing the Executive Branch: Related Work

 \section{Related Work}

-To the best of our knowledge, the specific setting we are considering in this paper is new.
-However, the model suggested by Aziz and Lee~\cite{aziz2018sub}, while using a different jargon, generalizes our setting, mainly by considering selecting several candidates from each office.
-Furthermore, the model studied by Conitzer et al.~\cite{conitzer2017fair} study a different generalization of our model, using general cardinal utilities and not approval ballots; moreover, they study different axioms and different rules, concentrating on fairness notions adapted from the fair division literature.
-We also mention the literature on voting on combinatorial domains~\cite{lang2016voting} that formally captures our setting as well; that literature, however, concentrates on interconnections and logical relations between the different ``domains'' (in our jargon -- the different offices).
+To the best of our knowledge, the specific setting we are considering in this paper hasn't been discussed before.
+The most related work is that of Conitzer et al.~\cite{conitzer2017fair}, who study a generalization of our model and study proportionality and a varied range of fairness axioms assuming cardinal preferences.
+They consider the case of public decision making on a set of issues, each associated with a disjoint set of possible solutions and every voter has a utility function which is solution specific.
+Their settings assume the number of issues to vastly outnumber the number of voters unlike in our settings, where the number of offices to be filled can only be limited and the number of voters can be large.

-Further apart, below we mention some more related models studied in the social choice literature.
+There are some related models studied in the social choice literature, however, that we mention below.

 First, we mention the work of Boehmer et al.~\cite{boehmer2020line} that considers an assignment social choice problem, but differs from our model in that voters provide numerical utilities and alternatives can run for few offices in parallel (so the output decision shall take into account the suitability of alternatives to offices, while we derive the suitability directly for the votes).

 Generally speaking, our social choice task is of selecting a committee, and thus is related to the extensive work on committee selection and multiwinner elections~\cite{mwchapter}.
 In our setting, however, we do not aim simply at selecting $k$ alternatives, but at selecting an assignment to $k$ offices.